wisehodl/go-roots/README.md

 ## What this library does

-`go-roots` is a purposefully minimal Nostr protocol library for golang.
+`go-roots` is a consensus-layer Nostr protocol library for golang.
 It only provides primitives that define protocol compliance:

 - Event Structure